Yeovilton: Geography and climate

-Average maximum and minimum temperatures, average rainfall, rain days and sunshine recorded in 1981–2010 at the Yeovilton Met Office weather station:
+Average maximum and minimum temperatures, average rainfall, rain days and sunshine recorded in 1991–2020 at the Yeovilton Met Office weather station:

 Transport

-The village lies south of the A303 trunk road between Basingstoke in Hampshire and Honiton in Devon.
-Buses to and from Tiverton run twice a day.
-There is also a daily coach service on the Tiverton–London route.
-The nearest railway station is Yeovil Junction (9 miles, 14 km).
+The village lies south of the A303 trunk road, which connects Basingstoke in Hampshire with Honiton in Devon.

+Yeovilton has a two-hourly service in each direction between Taunton and Yeovil, operated by The Buses of Somerset.
+A coach service on the Taunton–London route, provided by Berry's Coaches, stops in the village twice a day in each direction.

+The nearest railway station is Yeovil Junction, which is 9 mi away.
+South Western Railway provides generally hourly services between London Waterloo and Exeter St Davids.

 Religious sites

 At Podimore the Church of Saint Peter dates from the 14th century and has been designated by English Heritage as a grade I listed building.

 The Church of St Bartholomew in Yeovilton dates from around 1300 century and is a grade II* listed building.
 From 1642 Richard Sterne held the rectory of Yeovilton before going on to become Archbishop of York.
 The rector between 1762 and 1805 was Daniel Dumaresq after his period as an educational consultant to Russian and Polish monarchs.
 Since 1993 the church has been owned by the Royal Navy, and it serves as the Memorial chapel for the Fleet Air Arm.